View Holidays

 Greece culture

-Whether it's an alcoholic or a non-alcoholic beverage, there's a drink of choice for every taste and preference.
 Retsina is a popular Greek wine, infused with Aleppo pine resin, with a distinctive taste.
-Retsina has ranked high for Greeks since ancient times, with many creating their versions with unique twists.
+It has ranked high for Greeks since ancient times, with many creating their versions with unique twists.
 The best place to relish a glass is at a chic taverna tucked away in historic streets, and served alongside traditional Greek cuisine.
-Vinsanto wine (Visanto vin di Santorini) is another popular tipple, manufactured in the exclusive vineyards of Santorini.
-For Greek spirits, begin with Metaxa, the silky soft amber spirit with a light taste, and of course, the famous and perhaps infamous ouzu.
-Being the national drink of Greece, ouzo is a grape, or grain-based alcohol, distilled with fennel and other local herbs.
-You can find over 300 brands and varieties of ouzo, all best served with ice or a little water.
+Vinsanto wine (Visanto vin di Santorini) is another popular drink, manufactured in the exclusive vineyards of Santorini.

-Apart from having some of the world’s most iconic landmarks and historic sights, Greece is also a retail-paradise for even the most hardcore shopping fanatics.
+Aside from having some of the world’s most recognised landmarks and historic sights, Greece is also a retail-paradise for even the most hardcore shopping fanatics.
 Visit the central malls in Athens for an abundance of stores, ranging from clothing items to fresh food markets and dazzling souvenirs.
 Athens Metro Mall is situated in Agios Dimitrios Area, and open Monday to Sunday from 9 am to 11 pm.
-For a semsory experience bursting with flavour and herbal scents, visit the Athens Central Market on Athinas Street.
-Luxury goods and big-brand items can be found in Kifissia, Downtown Athens.
-Along the main road to Oia, in Santorini, Iama Wine Store stocks a very 'premium' wine and liqueur selection for the most sophisticated tipple-tasters.
-With a portfolio encompassing the best wines and spirits of Greece, and a champagne selection that includes a '93 Dom Perignon rosé and a '99 Cristal, private tastings are also organised with buffet.
-Yamas!

 As in most European countries, football has captured hearts of the nation.
-The Greek national football team made history after winning the UEFA World Cup final in 2004 against Portugal, in only their second time participating.
+The Greek national football team made history in 2004 after winning the UEFA World Cup final against Portugal, in only their second time participating.
 The Agia Sophia Stadium hosts all national matches in the country, and you can watch all the sports action from the comfort of a relaxed bar.
 Many have big screens indoors and outside with live matches, so you'll never need to miss a game.

-After the beautiful game, Basketball comes in a strong second place.
+After the beautiful game, basketball comes in a strong second place.
 First introduced here in 1910, it was originally played by American and Greek residents who studied in the US, but soon grew in popularity with youngster across the country.
 When the men's national team won the 1987 Eurobasket, hosted in Athens, the sport’s fan base expanded dramatically.
-Today, the Greek national Basketball team ranks in the world's top ten!
-Other sports with strong followings include athletics, water polo, weight lifting, and wrestling.
+Today, the Greek national basketball team ranks in the world's top ten!
+Other sports with strong followings include athletics, water polo, weight lifting and wrestling.

 Room